+VLFBERHT+ | Automotive

 03

-Before the actuator command is authorized, the Physical Embodiment Safety system computes the blast radius -- the maximum zone of physical harm if the decision is wrong -- at current velocity, trajectory, and environment.
-The Irreversibility Score (0-1) classifies whether the action can be undone.
-High irreversibility requires proportionally higher governance quality to proceed.
+Before the actuator command is authorized, the system computes the maximum zone of physical harm if the decision is wrong—at current velocity, trajectory, and environment.
+Actions are classified by reversibility.
+High-irreversibility actions require proportionally higher governance quality to proceed.

 04